rwieruch/blog_robinwieruch_content/blog/react-starter/index.md

 # React with Next

 [Next.js](https://nextjs.org/) is the most mature framework and, therefore, the obvious choice when a React developer wants to use React in an opinionated framework environment.
 It comes with many features built-in.
-However, if Next.js isn't your cup of tea, check out [TanStack Start](https://tanstack.com/start) (Beta) [React Router (as a framework)](https://remix.run/) (in transition from Remix).
+However, if Next.js isn't your cup of tea, check out [TanStack Start](https://tanstack.com/start) (Beta) or [React Router (as a framework)](https://remix.run/) (in transition from Remix).

 ![](./images/next-happiness.jpg)